 The fact that your vision is bigger than your reality is paradoxically a sign that you’re a good leader.

-I was talking recently to someone who became an ‘overnight’ TV star.
+I recently talked to someone who became an ‘overnight’ TV star.
 When I really drilled down on his story, it went back to VHS tapes in the early nineties.
-No one knows that part of the story, but again, a lot of the time when people think someone just emerged overnight, it’s only because that leader has been working harder for years, sometimes decades.
+No one knows that part of the story, but again, a lot of the time, when people think someone just emerged overnight, it’s only because that leader has been working harder for years, sometimes decades.